 # Finds the average population in a counties dataset import arcpy featureClass = arcpy.GetParameterAsText(0) populationField = arcpy.GetParameterAsText(1) rows = arcpy.SearchCursor(featureClass) row = rows.next() average = 0 totalPopulation = 0 recordsCounted = 0 # Loop through each row and keep running total of population # and records counted. while row: totalPopulation += row.getValue(populationField) recordsCounted += 1 row = rows.next() average = totalPopulation / recordsCounted print "Average population for a county is " + str(average)

 Here's how you could run the above script in PythonWin by supplying the path name (if we had data for Iowa) and population field (if it were POP2008) as the arguments.

-Using a for loop with a cursor (only ArcGIS 10.0 or higher)
+Using a for loop with a cursor (introduced at ArcGIS 10.0)

 Although the above examples use a while loop in conjunction with the next() method to advance the cursor, it's often easier to iterate through each record using a for loop.
 This became possible with ArcGIS 10.0.
 Here's how the above sample could be modified to use a for loop.
 Notice the syntax for row in rows.

 # Finds the average population in a counties dataset import arcpy featureClass = "C:\\Data\\Pennsylvania\\Counties.shp" populationField = "POP1990" rows = arcpy.SearchCursor(featureClass) average = 0 totalPopulation = 0 recordsCounted = 0 # Loop through each row and keep running total of population # and records counted. for row in rows: totalPopulation += row.getValue(populationField) recordsCounted += 1 average = totalPopulation / recordsCounted print "Average population for a county is " + str(average)